srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     ./certGen.sh create_verification_certificate 49C900C30C78D916C46AE9D9C124E9CFFD5FCE124696FAEA
     ```

-1. The previous command generated a **Verification Certificate** that is chained to the CA Certificate with the Verification Code.
+    This generates a _verification certificate_ that is chained to the CA certificate.
+The subject of the certificate is the verification code.
 The generated Verification Certificate named `verification-code.cert.pem` is located within the `./certs` directory of the Azure Cloud Shell.

-    Run the following command within the **Azure Cloud Shell** to download this **Verification Certificate** to your local machine so it can be uploaded to DPS.
+1. Run the following command within the **Azure Cloud Shell** to download the verification certificate to your local machine so it can be uploaded to DPS.

     ```sh
     download ~/certificates/certs/verification-code.cert.pem
     ```

+    [!NOTE] Depending on the web browser, you may be prompted to allow multiple downloads at this point.
+If there appears to be no response to your download command, make sure there's not a prompt elsewhere on the screen asking for permission to allow the download.

-1. Go back to the **Certificate Details** pane for the **CA Certificate** within DPS.
+12. Go back to the **Certificate Details** pane for the CA certificate within DPS.

-1. Select the newly created, and downloaded, **Verification Certificate** file, named `verification-code.cert.pem`, within the **Verification Certificate .pem or .cer file** field.
+13. For **Verification Certificate .pem or .cer file.**, select the newly created, and downloaded, verification certificate file, named `verification-code.cert.pem`.

-1. Click **Verify**.
+14. Click **Verify**.

-1. With the **Proof of Possession** completed for the CA Certificate, notice the **Status** for the certificate in the **Certificates** pane is now displayed as **Verified**.
+15. Verify that in the **Certificates** pane, the **Status** for the certificate is now displayed as _Verified_.
+You may need to use the **Refresh** button at the top of the pane (to the right of the **Add** button) to see this change.

 ## Exercise 3: Create Group Enrollment (x.509 Certificate) in DPS

+In this exercise, you will create a new individual enrollment for a device within the Device Provisioning Service (DPS) using _certificate attestation_.

+### Task 1: Create the enrollment

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your Resource group tile, click **AZ-220-DPS-{YOUR-ID}**.
+1. On your resource group tile, click **AZ-220-DPS-_{YOUR-ID}_**.

-1. On the Device Provisioning Service settings pane on the left side, click **Manage enrollments**.
+1. On the left side of the Device Provisioning Service blade, under **Settings**, click **Manage enrollments**.

 1. At the top of the blade, click **Add enrollment group**.

-1. On the **Add Enrollment Group** blade, enter "**simulated-devices**" in the **Group name** field for the name of the enrollment group.
+1. On the **Add Enrollment Group** blade, for **Group name**, enter "**simulated-devices**".

 1. Ensure that the **Attestation Type** is set to **Certificate**.

-1. Set the **Certificate Type** field to **CA Certificate**.
+1. Ensure the **Certificate Type** field is set to **CA Certificate**.

-1. In the **Primary Certificate** dropdown, select the **CA Certificate** that was uploaded to DPS previously.
+1. In the **Primary Certificate** dropdown, select the CA certificate that was uploaded to DPS previously, likely **root-ca-cert**.

+1. Leave the **Secondary Certificate** dropdown set to **No certificate selected**.

+2. Leave **Select how you want to assign devices to hubs** as **Evenly weighted distribution**.

+   As you only have one IoT Hub associated with the enrollment, this setting is somewhat unimportant.
+In larger environments where you have multiple distributed hubs, this setting will control how to choose what IoT Hub should receive this device enrollment.

+3. Notice that the **AZ-220-HUB-_{YOUR-ID}_** IoT Hub is selected within the **Select the IoT hubs this device can be assigned to:** dropdown.

+   This field specifies the IoT Hub(s) this device can be assigned to.

+4. Leave **Select how you want device data to be handled on re-provisioning** as the default value of **Re-provision and migrate data**.

+    This field gives you high-level control over the re-provisioning behavior, where the same device (as indicated through the same Registration ID) submits a later provisioning request after already being provisioned successfully at least once.

-1. Notice the **Select the IoT hubs this group can be assigned to** dropdown has the **AZ-220-HUB-{YOUR-ID}** IoT Hub selected.
+2. Notice the **Select the IoT hubs this group can be assigned to** dropdown has the **AZ-220-HUB-*{YOUR-ID}*** IoT Hub selected.
 This will ensure when the device is provisioned, it gets added to this IoT Hub.

-1. In the Initial Device Twin State field, modify the `properties.desired` JSON object to include a property named `telemetryDelay` with the value of `"1"`.
+5. In the **Initial Device Twin State** field, modify the `properties.desired` JSON object to include a property named `telemetryDelay` with the value of `"1"`.
 This will be used by the Device to set the time delay for reading sensor telemetry and sending events to IoT Hub.

     The final JSON will be like the following:

-    ```js
+    ```json
     {
         "tags": {},
         "properties": {